 We review documentation that has been prepared by the current owners or the financiers.
 Our skill is to advise the buyers on the commercial risks and their rights and obligations under the transaction.
-We will flag up areas where the position for the management buy out team can be improved.
+We will flag up areas where the position for the management buyout team can be improved.

 Our lawyers usually represent the entire team but can act for individual members of the management buy out team if required.